mkidson/mkidson_obsidian_vault/PhD/FPGA/Writing to SD cards with SPI.md

 # Initialisation
 - Power on and wait at least 1 millisecond
+- Set SCLK to between 100 and 400 kHz?
 - Set CS and MOSI to high and toggle SCLK for at least 74 cycles
 - Set CS to low and send CMD0
 - SD card will send an 8-bit response on MISO which should be 00000001.
 You can wait for this response as MISO should be high on idle and the response will always start with a 0
 - Can then send CMD8, keeping CS low.
 This will fail on older cards
 - The response to CMD8 (or CMD58 if 8 fails) will be the 8-bit response followed by 32 bits of information.
 - Send CMD1 (or ACMD41 for SDC cards) to initialise, which may take 100s of milliseconds.
-It needs to be sent continuously until it stops recei
+It needs to be sent continuously until it stops receiving R1 and instead receives R0 (0x01 to 0x00)
+- Now SCLK can go up to 20 MHz